Stress Kills: The Effects of Long Term High Levels of Cortisol

 anxiety.
 You can control your thoughts, which in turn controls your

-feelings of stress and anxiety and how your body reacts.
+feelings of stress and anxiety and how your body reacts. - Take action.
+Volunteer, get involved in your community, and give

 back.
 Learn and practice mindfulness, such as taking deep breaths,